Victor Fung (footballer): International career

 Fung represented Canada at the youth international level, making his debut with the U-17 national team.

 On 11 February 2023, he made his first appearance for Canada's U-17 team as a defender in a 3–2 victory against Trinidad and Tobago's U-17 squad during the 2023 CONCACAF U-17 Championship.
 His performances in the tournament earned him a spot in the squad for the 2023 FIFA U-17 World Cup.
 He made his World Cup debut in a group-stage match against Spain, which ended in a 2–0 defeat.

-In 2024, Fung played for the Venezuela U18 in a unofficial tournament.
+In 2024, Fung played for the Venezuela U18 in an unofficial tournament.
 On 9 January 2025, his request to switch international allegiance to Venezuela was approved by FIFA.
 11 days later, he was called up by the Venezuela U-20 national team to participate in the 2025 South American U-20 Championship.
 Throughout the tournament, he remained on the bench as an unused substitute in all matches.